 IDW Comics: American company IDW Publishing picked up the licence for US Doctor Who comics after the export success of the 21st-century revived series, reprinting the Doctor Who Magazine run from the beginning as Doctor Who Classics, producing their own one-shots and miniseries, and eventually launching their own separate ongoing series featuring the Tenth and Eleventh Doctors - Ten with original companions, Eleven with his TV companions.
 IDW's issues are officially No Export for You to the UK, for licencing reasons, although it's easy to find the TPBs in comic shops.
 Their Doctor Who licence ended at the same time as Matt Smith's tenure on the show.
 Their releases included, but are not limited to:

 Dr. Who and the Daleks (based on "The Daleks") and Daleks' Invasion Earth 2150 A.D. (based on "The Dalek Invasion of Earth"): Two colour, relatively high budgeted Doctor Whofilm adaptations from the 1960s.
 The films, starring Peter Cushing, shortened and dumbed down the stories, meaning that they cut out much Padding, but simplified the themes, softened the characters and overall made things Lighter and Softer.
 The Doctor underwent Flanderization into a human Absent-Minded Professorliterallycalled Dr. Who who had invented a time machine called TARDIS (no "the").
 His grand-daughter Susan was de-aged to prepubescence and Barbara and Ian were changed from teachers to Doctor Who's grown-up elder grand-daughter and her incompetent Plucky Comic Relief boyfriend.
 The second film replaced Barbara and Ian with Doctor Who's niece Louise and Tom Campbell, a bumbling policeman who anticipated a couple of TV companions by stumbling into TARDIS thinking it was a real police box.
 Needless to say, they occur in a Alternate Continuity from the series.
-At least one official prose spin-off short story has been published featuring the movieverse characters.
+At least one comic and one prose spin-off short story have been officially published featuring the movieverse characters.
 Bernard Cribbins, who played Campbell, played Donna's grandfather Wilfred Mott in several Davies-era TV stories, decades later.
 Steven Moffat, showrunner of the main series, has cited the movie Daleks as inspiration for the Dalek design of series 5.